 NCCPA™ PANCE EENT Content Blueprint ⇒ Oropharyngeal disorders ⇒ other oropharyngeal disorders

 leukoplakia | Patient will present as → a 42-year-old male with symptoms of the flu.
 On social history, the patient describes drinking 2-3 beers per day as well as smoking 1 pack of cigarettes per day.
-He is noted on physical exam to have a white plaque-like lesion on the side of the tongue which could not be scraped off with a tongue depressor.
-Oral leukoplakia is an oral potentially malignant disorder that presents as white patches of the oral mucosa that cannot be wiped off with a gauze
+He is noted on physical exam to have a white plaque-like lesion on the side of the tongue, which could not be scraped off with a tongue depressor.
+Oral leukoplakia is an oral potentially malignant disorder that presents as white patches of the oral mucosa that cannot be wiped off with gauze. (compare this to oral candidiasis)

-TX: Biopsy and surgical excision
+TX: For 2–3 circumscribed lesions, surgical excision

-Patient will present as → a 42-year old patient with AIDS presents with a grayish-white “corduroy-like” plaque on the lateral borders of her tongue that does not scrape off.
+Patient will present as → a 42-year-old patient with AIDS presents with a grayish-white “corduroy-like” plaque on the lateral borders of her tongue that does not scrape off.
 Oral hairy leukoplakia is a separate disorder that is not premalignant.
 It is an Epstein-Barr virus-induced lesion that occurs almost entirely in HIV-infected patients

 TX: Unlikely to progress to squamous cell carcinoma